-This is the first pot of money everyone must have.
-One should have 6 – 12 months of living expenses available on a moment’s notice, for emergency uses.
+This is the first pot of money everyone must-have.
+One should have 6 – 12 months of living expenses available at a moment’s notice, for emergency uses.
 Typically the pot of money is in a normal bank savings account or a time deposit (fixed deposit) where one can withdraw the cash quickly.

 However, due to the ease of withdrawal, the interest rates for bank savings and fixed deposits, are typically very low.
-0.05% to 0.5% per annum for bank savings account and 0.05% to 1.35% per annum for fixed deposit account.
+0.05% to 0.5% per annum for bank savings accounts and 0.05% to 1.35% per annum for the fixed deposit accounts.

-Any funds in addition to an emergency fund that are sitting in a normal bank savings account, are diminishing in purchasing value over time.
-Singapore’s long term average compounded inflation rate is 1.99% per year, which means if your bank interest rate is 1%, your bank savings are shrinking in value by 0.971% (inflation adjusted rate) every year!
+Any funds in addition to an emergency fund that is sitting in a normal bank savings account are diminishing in purchasing value over time.
+Singapore’s long-term average compounded inflation rate is 1.99% per year, which means if your bank interest rate is 1%, your bank savings are shrinking in value by 0.971% (inflation-adjusted rate) every year!
 Over a period of 10 years, your S$100,000 would become S$90,706 (in terms of purchasing value)!

-I cannot emphasise more the importance of utilising and maximising your spare funds to higher interest yielding instruments.
-However, you should know how to divide your spare funds to different pots as well.
+I cannot emphasise more the importance of utilising and maximising your spare funds to higher interest-yielding instruments.
+However, you should know how to divide your spare funds into different pots as well.